ashishthoppil/uniblox/README.md

 npm run dev
 ```

-This is a eCommerce project called Uniblox Market
+This is an eCommerce project called Uniblox Market

 The following are the main features: